atqp11/portfolio-tracker/docs/0_AI_Coding_Agent_Guide.md

-# Gemini Technical Handbook
+# Huide for AI Coding Agents

 This document provides a comprehensive overview of the project's architecture, data strategies, and development workflows.
-It serves as a guide for developers and AI assistants (like Gemini) working on this codebase.
+It serves as a guide for developers and AI assistants (like Gemini, Claude Code) working on this codebase.

 ## 1. Project Overview